mirrorcult/tf2-discord/README.md

 - Run `systemctl stop tf2-rich-presence && systemctl disable tf2-rich-presence && rm /etc/systemd/system/tf2-rich-presence.service` (be careful with those `rm`s!)
 - Delete `/usr/share/tf2-rich-presence`.

+## Hows it Work?

+Basically, I found out about a nifty little debugging launch option called `-condebug`.
+This prints out the contents of your console to a file called console.log, in your `/tf` directory.
+More importantly, all the servers you connect to and their IPs are listed in this console.log.
+Essentially, my program parses the console.log for the IP and port of the server, asks it using the `python-valve` API for its game data, and then displays the game data through Discord Rich Presence.